LcsGa/devkit/packages/ng-operators/README.md

 - ### v2.0.0
   ####
-  `fromChildEvent` and `fromChildrenEvent` must now be used in an injection context (or you can now provide a new buildNotifier if need).
+  `fromChildEvent` and `fromChildrenEvent` must now be used in an injection context (or you can now provide a new `buildNotifier` option if needed).

 <br/>